howyoujini/howyoujini/README.md

 ### Introduction
-I'm Youjin Hong, a Frontend Developer in South Korea 🇰🇷.
+I'm Youjin Hong, a Frontend Engineer in South Korea 🇰🇷.

 With a background in Visual Communication Design and a minor in Digital Art, I developed a passion for **crafting interfaces through code**, which led me to a career in frontend development.
 I specialize in optimizing browser performance and refining UX to make complex interfaces load faster, ensuring users enjoy a seamless and responsive experience.
 My focus is on balancing **business priorities**, **technical excellence**, and **user experience** to build impactful and meaningful products.